hazelkd/CSCI5611-FinalProject/README.md

 # CSCI5611-FinalProject
-This project has a lot of details, therefore I will leave most of the details to the project write up.
+This project has a lot of details, therefore I will leave most of the details to in the final project writeup included in this repository.
 I worked in a team over the course of a month to work on this project.
 We chose the topic of our project, based on what we had learned in class over the semester.
 Our final project was to produce a short story that we illustrated in a video.
 The results are included in the link below.